theupdateframework/taps/POUFs/pouf1.md

           "keyval" : {"public" : PUBLIC}
         }

-   where PUBLIC is a 32-byte string.
+   where PUBLIC is a 64 character hex string.

    The 'ecdsa' format is: